edgio-docs/edgio-docs/src/pages/guides/express.md

 ## Adding Additional Files Needed during SSR {/*adding-additional-files-needed-during-ssr*/}

-If your express app expects to be able to read files from the filesystem at runtime, for example an index.html template, you can ensure they are included in the app bundle that is deployed to {{ PRODUCT }}'s serverless workers by adding the following to {{ CONFIG_FILE }}
+If your express app expects to be able to read files from the filesystem at runtime, for example an index.html template, you can ensure they are included in the app bundle that is deployed to  {{ PRODUCT_PLATFORM }}'s serverless workers by adding the following to {{ CONFIG_FILE }}

 ```js
 module.exports = {